abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 *Winnie-the-Pooh*.

-Khanti is actually a proactive engaging with experience in a way that’s not getting caught up in or swayed by the reactions and impulses of either liking or disliking or of desire and aversion.
+Khanti is actually a proactive engaging with experience in a way that’s not getting caught up in, or swayed by, the reactions and impulses of either liking or disliking, or of desire and aversion.
 It has an enduring quality to it.
-One of the phrases the Buddha uses to describe the impulses of mind is *abhijjhā domanassa*, desire and aversion or a gladness-sadness type of impulse.
+One of the phrases the Buddha uses to describe the impulses of mind is *abhijjhā domanassa*, desire and aversion, or a gladness-sadness type of impulse.
 We can try to have an enduring and patient attitude toward that so we’re not reactive.
-When we’re not reactive, then desire and aversion, liking and disliking go their natural way, and they cease.
+When we’re not reactive, then desire and aversion, liking and disliking, go their natural way, and they cease.
 So when we’re engaged in some sort of interaction, whether it’s pleasant or unpleasant, the mind isn’t getting swept up in it.
 Similarly, when we’re engaged in some kind of task,